What Are Manufactured Homes?

 What are Manufactured Homes?

-There’s a lot of misconception and misunderstanding in the question “What are manufactured homes?”
+There’s a lot of misconceptions in the question “What are manufactured homes?”
 The first thing that comes to many people’s minds when they hear the term “manufactured home” is a “mobile home” or a “modular home.”
 There was a time when the terms suggested poor quality and depreciative value.
 However, today’s top manufactured homes exceed most site-built homes in flexibility, efficiency and most importantly, affordability.

 The advantages of living in a manufactured home are many.
 The primary reason is economics.
 The affordability of buying a manufactured home is well-proven as compared to a similar sized, site-built home.
 The cost per square foot of construction for a manufactured home is 10 to 35 percent less than a “stick-frame” house.